danilo-quattrini/my-notes/2 - Material/Programming Knowledge.md

 - **GitHub**: is the website where you are going to host all your repository, to organize your work with other people and show them to get hired.

 - **Repository**: different from the term of *Directory* it is the folder where you are going to keep your project  ^21112b

+- **Dependencies**: when a piece of software relies on another one, simply put, if Program A requires Program B to be able to run, Program A is dependent on Program B. This makes Program B a dependency of Program A.
 ## Method signature
 ---
 In Java programming, a method signature ==refers to the unique identifier of a method==.
 It ==consists of the method name and its parameter list==.
 The signature helps differentiate one method from another and allows the Java compiler to match method calls with their corresponding definitions.
 The method signature includes the following components: